-- A record is made of an allegation/concern, along with supporting information, using record of contact form; normally by the practitioner who has observed the incident.
-This is then entered on the file of the child.
-If the allegation refers to more than one child, this is recorded in each child's file - If relevant, a child protection referral is made, with details held on the child's file.
+- A record is made of an allegation/concern, along with supporting information, using 06.1a Record of Contact Form. - If the allegation refers to more than one child, this is recorded in each child's file - If relevant, a child protection referral is made, with details held on the child's file.